ndronos/c-nomorph/HowStufWorks.md

 Makefiles     *make working with libraries a bit easier*

+makefile      This makefile contains two times of lines
-makefile      NOTE: must precede all `gcc` lines with a TAB (not eight spaces)
+              NOTE: must precede all `gcc` lines with a TAB (not eight spaces)

 main: main.o util.o
     gcc -o main main.o util.o